WHAT MAKES DR. ABEL AN EXPERT IN TREATING ANXIETY?

 At Penn State Dr. Abel worked exclusively with individuals suffering from a primary diagnosis of Generalized Anxiety Disorder – the disorder most commonly associated with worry.
 Her mentor is a leading expert in worry (T.D.
 Borkovec).
 Following the post-doc, she was promoted to Assistant Director of the Stress and Anxiety Disorders Institute at Penn State.

-Dr. Abel has been in private practice specializing in anxiety since 1994.
-While she treats all of the anxiety disorders, she is particularly interested in Panic Disorder, Generalized Anxiety Disorder (GAD), OCD, and performance anxiety among athletes and performing artists.
+Dr. Abel was in private practice specializing in anxiety from 1994 to 2018.
+While she treated all of the anxiety disorders, she is particularly interested in Panic Disorder, Generalized Anxiety Disorder (GAD), OCD, and performance anxiety among athletes and performing artists.
 Dr. Abel also really enjoys working with athletes and performers who seek to enhance performance and/or lower performance anxiety without using drugs.

 Dr. Abel is published in several professional journals and wrote a pamphlet on worry for The Association for Advancement of Behavioral Therapy.
 She’s quoted in several popular magazines (e.g., Health, Prevention, Glamour).
 Dr. Abel’s first book, Active Relaxation: How to Increase Productivity and Achieve Balance by Decreasing Stress and Anxiety, was published in 2010 and is available in paperback at Amazon.com and on Kindle and Nook.
 Her second book, Resistant Anxiety, Worry, and Panic: 86 Practical Treatment Strategies for Clinicians, was published in 2014 and was written for mental health care professionals who want to learn more about treating anxiety